icufi/blog-template-fly-fishing/README.md

-# Udacity Fronte End Developer Project #1 Blog Template
+# Udacity Front End Developer Project #1 Blog Template
 This is a blog template